Vaginal delivery

 A vaginal delivery is the birth of offspring in mammals (babies in humans) through the vagina (also called the "birth canal").
 It is the most common method of childbirth worldwide.
-It is considered the preferred method of delivery, with lower morbidity and mortality than Caesarean sections (C-sections).
+It is considered the preferred method of delivery, as it is correlated with lower morbidity and mortality than caesarean sections (C-sections), though it is not clear whether this is causal.

 Epidemiology

 United States

 70% of births in the United States in 2019 were vaginal deliveries.

 Global

 80% of births globally in 2021 were vaginal deliveries, with rates varying from 95% in sub-Saharan Africa to 45% in the Caribbean.